-The measured concentrations of elements in the SRM 1568b agreed well with the certified values, indicating the high accuracy of the ICP-MS analysis (Table S1).
-Results from analysis of the 30 elements in the 131 Chinese GI rice samples are shown below in Table S2.
+The measured concentrations of elements in the SRM 1568b agreed well with the certified values (recovery ranged from 80.8% to 102.3%), indicating the high accuracy of the ICP-MS analysis (Table S1).
+Results from analysis of the 30 elements in the 131 Chinese GI rice samples are shown in Table S2.
 Significant differences were observed among all elements across all types of rice, with the exception of Pb.
+However, such broadly observed difference in elemental concentration was not able to help us predict which element(s) may contribute the most to the differentiation among six types of GI rice.

 PCA analysis